 - Arrive on time.
 We have reserved this time especially for you.
 Arriving late means you are actually being seen at a time reserved for someone else.
 If you are more than 10 minutes late for your appointment, we may need to reschedule.

 - Make note of the appointment time and date and be prepared to keep the appointment.
-Our office staff may call to confirm the appointment 24-48 hours in advance as a courtesy reminder.
+Our office staff may call to confirm the appointment 24 to 48 hours in advance as a courtesy reminder.

 - Call to cancel your appointment if you discover you cannot keep the appointment.
-Cancellations should be called in as far in advance as possible, and must be called in at least 24 hours before the scheduled appointment.
-When you let us know you are not coming, we can fill that time with a patient we might otherwise have to turn away.
+Cancellations should be called in as far in advance as possible and must be called in at least 24 hours before the scheduled appointment.

-- If you fail two times in 12 months to come in for a scheduled appointment, you may be dismissed from the practice.
+- If you fail two times in twelve months to come in for a scheduled appointment, you may be dismissed from the practice.

 Privacy & Confidentiality

-- You have a right to privacy during the provision of care, discussions regarding your care and treatment, and to the confidential handling of your medical record.
+You have a right to privacy during the provision of care, discussions regarding your care and treatment, and the confidential handling of your medical record.
 You should expect: